littyanna/biodivmonit/Raw data/README.md

-Data structure of _2022_Species_detections.rda_

-Species_detections (dataframe of individual species detection events)
+Data structure of _2022_Species_detections.rda_: Dataframe of individual species detection events

 Filename: Name of the file in which the detection occurs (format SITENAME_YYYYMMDD_hhmmss.wav).